 - Be protected from toxic chemicals.

 To enforce these rights, an employee may request an OSHA inspection, ask to speak to an inspector, or file a complaint with OSHA.
 As a result of receiving an inquiry or a complaint, OSHA may investigate in two ways: by telephone or by onsite inspection.
 If it conducts a telephone investigation, OSHA will typically expect the employer to complete a fair amount of paperwork.
-If it conducts an onsite investigation, OSHA inspections will typically walk around the workplace and ask to see things.
+If it conducts an onsite investigation, OSHA inspectors will typically walk around the workplace and ask to see things.

 If it finds that a safety standard has been violated, OSHA may issue a citation and assess a fine.